Dive sites Menorca: So much to explore!

 Seven Arches *

 The underwater landscape of this dive site is a real surprise!
 A labyrinth of different canyons, tunnels, steep walls and overhangs make it playful.
-Due to the shallow depth an easy dive and very suitable for underwater photography.
+Due to the shallow depth (max.
+13 metres) an easy dive and very suitable for underwater photography.

 Submarine Rock *